The Technical University of Munich

 The Technical University of Munich (TUM) combines top-class facilities for cutting-edge research with unique learning opportunities for 39,081 students.
 TUM scientists are committed to finding solutions to the major challenges facing society as we move forward: Health & Nutrition • Energy & Natural Resources • Environment & Climate • Information & Communications • Mobility & Infrastructure.
 TUM thinks and acts with an entrepreneurial spirit.
 Its aim is ambitious: to create lasting value for society through excellence in education and research, the active promotion of next-generation talent and a strong entrepreneurial spirit.
 All of which combine to make TUM one of Europe’s leading universities.

-TUM has retained its “University of Excellence” title.
+TUM is one of Germany's “Universities of Excellence”.
 On June 16th 2012, TUM’s institutional strategy was approved with its Tenure Track career system for young scientists – the first of its kind in Germany.
 More about TUM's Excellence Initiative

 - Integrative Research Centers: In addition, TUM plans to intensify cutting-edge research at its interdisciplinary Integrative Research Centers.